 ⎪DAYTRIPS AND ROUTINE OBJECTIVES: THE ESSENTIALS

 Baseline essentials recommended for day trips and routine objectives, or anywhere beyond resort boundaries (33 items). *Asterisks denote the essential components of a basic ski mountaineering kit for use in complex and/or glaciated terrain (36 items).
+Note: Some of these items can overlap between categories, depending on the objecive.
+Study the route/weather.
+Anticipate what gear you might need, and what you can safely leave behind.
+Pack smart.

 For additional gear on OVERNIGHT (50 items in total) and MULTI-DAY objectives, scroll down on this page, or click on the corresponding buttons below.
 Click here for a packing checklist, so you don’t leave anything behind!
 Click here for a PDF version to save to your files/smartphone.